adarshkumarsingh83/jmri-cmri/APPLICATIONS/cmri-multi-pca9685-servo-turnout/README.md

 AO 1st position from right is solded then it will be 1+1 = 2 board A1 2nd position from right is solded then it will be 2+1 = 3 board A0 and A1 1st and 2nd from right is solded then it will be 2+1+1 = 4 board
+...... and so on

+NOTE see the soldering chart above

 ```
-NOTE see the soldering chart above

 ### CMRI library